What Culinary Training Do You Need for a Professional Cooking Career?

 Expert Chef Instructors

 A school is only as good as its faculty.
-A quality culinary arts training program should have top-of-the-field Chef Instructors who have the credentials, education, and experience to guide future cooks.
+A quality culinary arts school should have top-of-the-field Chef Instructors with the credentials, education, and experience to guide future cooks.

-Among Escoffier’s Chef Instructors, you’ll find Certified Executive Chefs®, entrepreneurs, chefs from Michelin-starred restaurants, cookbook authors, a Master Baker, and more!
+Among Escoffier’s Chef Instructors, you’ll find Certified Executive Chefs®, entrepreneurs, chefs from Michelin-starred restaurants, cookbook authors, and more!

 Business Education

 At Escoffier, the business curriculum can cover topics like managing food costs and inventory, leadership and professionalism, and creating a business plan.
-These skills may help boost profitability, which keeps the entire kitchen running smoothly!
+These skills may help boost profitability and keep the entire kitchen running smoothly.

 An On-The-Job Component

-Patricia Souza, Escoffier Vice President of Careers Services
+Escoffier Vice President of Student and Careers Services

 Accreditation